music-bat/mbat/README.md

 ## Project Setup

 ### Requirements
-* For the development of the PWA you'll need Node.js >=10.13.0.
-* For the development of the api you'll additionally need Docker.
+You'll need Node.js >=16.0.0 and Docker >= 19.03.0 running on your local machine.

 ### Get Started
 * Checkout the repository e.g. via `git clone https://github.com/music-bat/mbat.git`
 * Install dependencies via `npm i`. ⚠ Don't use yarn or pnpm!
 * Copy the [.env-example file](.env-example) to [.env-example file](.env) and configure your environment
+* Generate a docker-compose.yml via `npm run generate:docker-compose`
-* Bootstrap Databases via `docker-compose up`.
-This will start MongoDB, Redis and Neo4j databases.
+* Start Docker containers for local development via `docker compose up`.
+This will start MongoDB, Redis and Neo4j databases, as well as a dashboards to manage parse and neo4j data.

+#### Neo4j Dashboard
+The Neo4j Dashboard will be available under http://localhost:7474/browser/.
+Use it to verify database changes you make when working with our neo4j api service.

+#### Parse Dashboard
+The Parse Dashboard will be available under http://localhost:4040.
+Use it to manage data in our mongodb.
+Never connect directly to the mongodb instance to change data!

 ### Development server